engisalor/sketch-grammar-explorer/README.md

     Freqs({"q": 'alemma,"sand"'})]
 ```

-If a different call type appears, like `Wordlist`, parameter recycling stops.
-Adding another `freqs` call at the end of the list would require supplying a complete set of parameters again.

 **Normalizing Call dictionaries**

 `normalize_dt` standardizes API call formatting.
 This helps avoid making duplicate calls when parameters are functionally equivalent.
 It's most apparent with parameters that take lists.
 These two `fcrit` values return the same results regardless of list order.